comprobo25/comprobo25.github.io/How to/run_the_neato_simulator.md

 ## Purpose of this How-to

 This document will help you run the Neato simulator.
-Before going through these instructions, make sure that you have already <a is="no-proxy" href="../How to/setup_your_environment" data-canvas="https://olin.instructure.com/courses/143/modules/items/1303">setup your computing environment</a>.
+Before going through these instructions, make sure that you have already <a-no-proxy href="../How to/setup_your_environment" data-canvas="https://olin.instructure.com/courses/143/modules/items/1303">setup your computing environment</a-no-proxy>.

 ## What is a Robot Simulator?